Kode-design/BitcoinII-Website/README.md

 - Glass-effect components have subtle drop shadows
 - Loading screen remains visible for five seconds after the page and coin are ready
 - Coin colors closely match the Bitcoin II logo for a consistent look
+- Copy command button uses the modern Clipboard API when available

 ## Usage